Pat Sanderson

 Pat Sanderson (born 6 September 1977 in Chester) is a former England international rugby union player and a former flanker for Worcester.
 He is the brother of the former England player Alex Sanderson.

-His early rugby union career blossomed at Bury Grammar School, Littleborough RUFC and then at Kirkham Grammar School and included his first international cap for the England 16 Group Schools team.
+He began his rugby union career at Bury Grammar School, Littleborough RUFC and then at Kirkham Grammar School and included his first international cap for the England 16 Group Schools team.
 For the 1994/95 and 1995/96 seasons he played for Preston Grasshoppers Colts.
 The Colts won the Lancashire County Rugby Football Union Colts Cup in both seasons, in the latter season he played alongside his brother, Alex Sanderson, the future England Captain, Steve Borthwick, and John Kirkpatrick (rugby league).
 He joined Manchester Sale (now Sale Sharks) in 1996 and was capped by England U21s and England A. He moved to Harlequins where he played in the 2001 Powergen Cup final, when Quins lost to Newcastle by 30–27.

 Sanderson was first capped on England's 1998 southern hemisphere tour as a 20-year-old, facing New Zealand twice and South Africa, and he won another three caps on the 2001 tour to North America, during which he scored a try against the United States.

-At the end of the 2003–04 season he moved to newly promoted Worcester Warriors, as captain, he was instrumental in ensuring the Warriors remained in the Premiership.
+At the end of the 2003–04 season he moved to newly promoted Worcester Warriors, as captain, helping the Warriors retain their Premiership status.
 He started every Premiership game last in 2004/5 and Sanderson was nominated for Zurich Player of the Season 2004–05 and the PRA Players' Player of the Year.
 This consistency resulted in an England recall for the autumn test opener against Australia in November 2005.
-Despite some impressive performances in the 2005 autumn internationals and being made captain for England's tour to Australia in 2006, he fell out of favour with England when Brian Ashton replaced Andy Robinson as coach in late 2006 and did not feature since.
+After featuring in the 2005 autumn internationals and being made captain for England's tour to Australia in 2006, he fell out of favour with England when Brian Ashton replaced Andy Robinson as coach in late 2006 and did not feature since.